3mdeb/fwupd-bsd-documentation/docs/testing/openBSD_regression_Q&A.md

 **Are any CI / CD mechanisms introduced?
 If so, what are they?**

-None mechanism has been founded
+No mechanism has been founded.

 **Are there a lot of Issues in the test infrastructure repository and are there a lot of requests?**